-1 Make a backup of your configuration and create an ESM export.
+1 Back up your configuration and create an ESM export.

-For more information, see "Backing Up and Restoring Data" in the NetIQ Sentinel Administration Guide.
+For more information, see "Backing Up and Restoring Data" in the NetlQ Sentinel Administration Guide.

-- 2 Log in to the Sentinel Web interface as a user in the administrator role. - 3 Select Downloads. - 4 Click Download Installer in the Collector Manager Installer section.
+- 2 Log in to the Sentinel Web interface as a user in the administrator role.

+- 3 Select Downloads.

+- 4 Click Download Installer in the Collector Manager Installer section.

+- 5 Save the installer file on the respective Collector Manager or Correlation Engine server.

+- 6 Copy the file to a temporary location.

+- 7 Extract the contents of the file.

+- 8 Run the following script: